sungnga/react-revents/README.md

     }
     ```
   - Do the same thing for the decrement action creator function
-  - So now when the 'Increment' or 'Decrement' button is clicked, it'll delay for the amount of time set, before it will increment or decement the counter
+  - So now when the 'Increment' or 'Decrement' button is clicked, it'll delay for the amount of time set, before it will increment or decrement the counter
 - We can use the loading state to display a loading indicator to the user that something is happening
 - In Sandbox.jsx file:
   - Extract and destructure the loading state property from the async reducer using the useSelector() hook